-I’m back in Japan, and the heat is INTENSE!
-Thankfully, I’ve got the breeze of Tokyo Bay to cool down in the evenings, but during the day it’s tough.
-However, one thing that keeps me going is the thought of unwinding with something refreshing and tasty.
+One thing that keeps me going despite the heat is unwinding with something refreshing and tasty.
 Being the foodie that I am, I’ve come up with 5 delicious ways to stay cool in Japan this summer.
 The best thing is that these are all family friendly and you can recreate these dishes, snacks and drinks at home.

 1. Hiyashi Chuuka | 冷やし中華